Christopher Moulds: 2015-2018

 In 2015, Moulds made his successful US debut in New York performing Handel’s Semele with the Canadian Opera Company.
-He appeared with the Royal Opera House of Monteverdi’s Orfeo, which received much critical acclaim.
+He appeared with the Royal Opera House of Monteverdi’s Orfeo.
 He made his debut at the Teatro Real, Madrid with productions of Handel's Alcina.
-In 2015-2016 season Moulds conducted a series of performances of Handel's Rodelinda in Russia at the Bolshoi Theatre.
+During 2015-2016, Moulds conducted a series of performances of Handel's Rodelinda in Russia at the Bolshoi Theatre.

 Moulds appeared at the Teatro Colón in Buenos Aires (June 2016) and at the Rome Opera House (September 2016) conducting Sasha Waltz' production of Handel's Dido & Aeneas.
-In 2017 he conducted a series of performances at the Semperoper, Dresden of Mozart's Die Entführung aus dem Serail.
+In 2017, he conducted a series of performances at the Semperoper, Dresden of Mozart's Die Entführung aus dem Serail.

 Recent performances have included opera La Calisto by Francesco Cavalli at the Bavarian State Opera in Munich (March–April 2018) and Mozart's Don Giovanni at Den Norske Opera in Oslo (May–June 2018).
-In one of his latest projects he was working with a youth choir and the symphony orchestra of Basel (oratorio 'Elija' by Mendelssohn Bartholdy, October 2018).
+In one of his latest projects, he was working with a youth choir and the symphony orchestra of Basel (oratorio 'Elija' by Mendelssohn Bartholdy, October 2018).